How to earn cryptocurrency

 Putting your crypto to work to earn generous passive returns may sound appealing, but it’s not without risks.
 Make sure you fully understand them before placing your assets into any kind of crypto-earning product.

 • Counterparty risk.
-Entrusting your funds to any third-party platform – no matter how reputable – puts you at risk of loss.
-In the event of theft or platform insolvency, you’re unlikely to be able to recover assets held on an exchange or in an earning account.
+Entrusting your funds to any third-party platform — no matter how reputable — puts you at risk of loss.
+In the event of hacking, theft or platform insolvency, you’re unlikely to be able to recover assets held on an exchange or in an earning account.

 • New technologies.
 Smart contracts are what make earning with crypto through staking, lending and yield farming possible.
 However, they’re still a relatively new piece of tech that’s vulnerable to bugs and hacking.
 Insecure smart contracts are nearly always the point of attack for bad actors, and in the past, this has seen millions in locked-up tokens stolen.

 • Tax may apply.
 Many crypto investors are unaware that buying, selling and trading assets might be a taxable event.
-This applies to most crypto-earning methods too.
+This applies to most crypto-earning methods, too.
 Crypto tax is complex, so seek professional advice, read our guide to cryptocurrency tax in Canada and defer to the CRA for the latest information.

-Watch out for scams
+Watch out for scams when earning crypto

 The growing popularity of legitimate ways to earn cryptocurrency has seen a simultaneous rise in scams.